Airman gets life in prison for death of Mennonite woman

 Associated Press

 FLAGSTAFF, Ariz.
 (AP) — An Air Force airman convicted of kidnapping and killing a Mennonite woman was sentenced Wednesday to life in prison.
 Mark Gooch was convicted of kidnapping Sasha Krause from northwestern New Mexico, fatally shooting her and leaving her body in a forest clearing outside Flagstaff, Arizona.
-He was sentenced almost exactly two years from the day she went missing.
-The 27-year-old had been shot in the head.
+The 22-year-old was sentenced almost exactly two years from the day Krause went missing.
 The two didn’t know each other but both grew up in Mennonite communities — Krause in Texas and Gooch in Wisconsin.
-Krause joined the church, but the 22-year-old Gooch rejected the faith.
+Krause joined the church, but Gooch rejected the faith.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.